ucl-pathgenomics/HaROLD/README.md

 #### Step 1 - Running HaROLD
 HaROLD requires as input file only a list of strandcount.csv files.
 Longitudinal data are listed together, but separate samples from different runs need to be submitted separately.
+Data and examples used in the simulation in the paper can be found in the "simulation" folder.
 For example, if you have 4 longitudinal samples from the same patient, your sample.txt will look like:

 ```sh